Quaid Say Baatein

 Quaid Say Baatain is a Pakistani animated series about a young girl named Zainab, who is always thinking of ways to help and better Pakistan.
 In each episode she encounters a problem, which she then solves by remembering the words and actions of Quaid-e-Azam.
 The main purpose of this show was to present a role model to the Pakistani children.

-The show has tried to spread special messages among the youth.
-In one episode, it tried to convey the message of spreading peace and protecting Pakistan following the 2014 Peshawar school massacre.
+The show has spread special messages among the youth.
+In one episode, it conveys the message of spreading peace and protecting Pakistan following the 2014 Peshawar school massacre.